Nobel Peace Prize 2012

 Tonight, Crown Prince Haakon and Crown Princess Mette-Marit will attend the Nobel Peace Prize Concert at Oslo Spektrum, which will be co-hosted by actors Sarah Jessica Parker and Gerard Butler.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, European Union, Harald V, Nobel Prize, Princess Ingrid Alexandra, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, European Union, Harald V of Norway, Nobel Prize, Princess Ingrid Alexandra of Norway, Queen Sonja of Norway.